Formal Procedures for Employee Violations of the Policy

 The Responding Party will be afforded fourteen (14) calendar days from the date that the formal investigation was initiated to provide a written response to the allegations.
 A copy of any response will be provided to the Complainant.

 The Title IX Coordinator (or designee) will either investigate the matter or assign the matter to an investigator (in either instance the “Investigator”) to promptly, fairly and impartially investigate the report.
-Investigators are impartial and trained professional staff members of the University community.
-Their training is provided at least annually on issues including, but not limited to, dating violence, domestic violence, sexual assault and stalking; how to conduct investigations; safety and promoting accountability.
+An investigator is a trained professional staff member of the University community or an external professional.
+Training for professional staff members are provided at least annually on issues including, but not limited to, intimate partner violence, sexual assault and stalking; how to conduct investigations; safety and promoting accountability.